mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

 ValueError: Expecting property name: line 2 column 3 (char 4)
 ```

+So these files are not friendly to human editing *or* programmatic editing.

-I can't generate the config file myself because it includes the field `networkPrivateKey`, which expects a private key that I don't know how to generate unless I dive into the Storj implementation.
+Even though the config files look straightforward enough, I can't generate one myself.
+It includes the field `networkPrivateKey`, which requires me to supply a key that I don't know how to generate or format unless I dive into the Storj implementation.

-It also doesn't include
+There's also no way for me to determine what configuration was used to launch a farmer node.
+I can't query a running farmer's settings, so the only way to ensure that a farmer is running the latest configuration file is to kill it and relaunch it.

+But even that is unnecessarily hard because `storjshare` manages farmer nodes by node ID, but the node ID is not discoverable from the config file.
+Supposedly the node ID is derived from the `networkPrivateKey` field, but the exact method is not documented.

+So, the best option I'm aware of to discover which config file corresponds to which farmer node is to:

+1. Parse the config file (using a custom parser that understands the almost-JSON format)
+1. Find the `rpcPort` field
+1. Run `storjshare status`
+1. Parse its output out of the crazy, overly-formatted table it prints
+1. Find the entry in the table whose port matches

+A pretty unreasonable number of steps just to figure out the farmer node associated with a config file.

 **And other annoyances**

-* Storj farmers run off of config files, but you can't create these config files yourself because
-*
-*  JSON is also a poor choice because
-* Storj doesn't have a documented API
+* Storj doesn't have a documented API for management, so the best you can do for automation is call its command-line utilities.
+* It's difficult to verify that you're farming successfully with Storj.
+Your best option seems to be to wait several days to see if you receive any data shares.
+* Storj only works if its background daemon process is running, but it's not a proper Linux service so you can't manage this daemon using standard Linux utilities.
+* Storj prints its output in a highly-formatted table, which makes it hard to consume the output using standard Linux utilities.

+Okay, I'm done ranting now.

 ## Open Source